canonical/lxd/specs/command-line-user-experience.md

-lxc config show c1                                                              | Show the configuration of the "c1" container, starting by the list of profiles it’s based on, then the container specific settings and finally the resulting overall configuration. lxc config profile apply c1 micro,nesting                                       | Set the profiles for container "c1" to be "micro" followed by "nesting" lxc config profile apply c1 ""                                                  | Unset any assigned profile for container "c1" lxc config trust add new-client-cert.crt                                        | Add new-client-cert.pem to the default remote's trust store (typically local lxd) lxc config trust add dakara: new-client-cert.crt                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the default remote lxc config trust list dakara:                                                   | List all the trusted certificates on "dakara"
+lxc config show c1                                                              | Show the configuration of the "c1" container, starting by the list of profiles it’s based on, then the container specific settings and finally the resulting overall configuration. lxc config profile apply c1 micro,nesting                                       | Set the profiles for container "c1" to be "micro" followed by "nesting" lxc config profile apply c1 ""                                                  | Unset any assigned profile for container "c1" lxc config trust add new-client-cert.crt                                        | Add new-client-cert.pem to the default remote's trust store (typically local LXD) lxc config trust add dakara: new-client-cert.crt                                | Add new-client-cert.pem to the "dakara"'s trust store lxc config trust list                                                           | List all the trusted certificates on the default remote lxc config trust list dakara:                                                   | List all the trusted certificates on "dakara"